Comparative evaluation of the web-based contiguous cartogram generation tool go-cart.io: Methods

 Upon completing a generation task, participants were presented with the cartogram they generated and a correct reference cartogram.
 Participants were asked to compare the two by eye.
 If they found the two were \textit{not} identical, participants could reattempt the generation task to correct their mistakes.
 Otherwise, they proceeded to a set of analysis tasks.

 Analysis tasks were designed to simulate how cartograms are used as a visual aid in reports and presentations.
 For each analysis task, a static figure was generated from the participant's cartogram that resembled a figure in a report.
-Figure~\ref{fig:analysis-task} depicts an example cartogram analysis task and generated figure.
+Fig~\ref{fig:analysis-task} depicts an example cartogram analysis task and generated figure.
 Using the figure or any interactive analysis features provided by the generation tool, participants answered one multiple choice question about the data set.
-The questions in the analysis tasks were loosely inspired by the task taxonomy adopted by \cite{nusrat_evaluating_2016} to evaluate the effectiveness of different cartogram types.
+The questions in the analysis tasks were loosely inspired by the cartogram task taxonomy adopted by Nusrat, Alam, and Kobourov~\cite{nusrat_evaluating_2016}.
 All analysis tasks given to participants during the experiment are available in the supplemental online material to this article.